rdeepak2002/TortHub/README.md

 If you are using PiCamera instead of a USB Camera, make sure that is enabled in raspi-config

+Make sure the timezone is correct by setting it in raspi-config

 ## Connecting the Smart Plugs
 Refer to the following resources and edit the source code in /backend/app.py
 * https://youtu.be/Xe5Bj_N4Crw